CianDickerHughes/DATA-CENTRIC-WEB-APPLICATIONS-Project/README.md

 ## Running Project
 ### Setup
 * First go into countries-geo-guessing-assignment folder - `cd DATA-CENTRIC-WEB-APPLICATIONS-Project` <br>
+* Add `proj2024MongoDB.json` to MongoDB locally and Add `proj2024Mysql.sql` to SQL locally
 ### Start Project
 * Run This Command to start Client-Side - `npm run serve` <br>
 * This will start the Client-Side at - `http://localhost:3004/`